Workshops & Classes 2017

 Eirik recites the best of his award-winning poetry in traditional Germanic meters, including all of his past ECT Skaldic Competition entries and never-before-heard-at-ECT pieces from his first book, Viking Poetry for Heathen Rites.
 If there is sufficient participation, one of the three ritual dramas from the book will be recited also, with members of the audience taking on the various roles.

 The Blood Eagle: It didn’t happen that way – Stephen Ausband

 The “blood eagle” was a supposed form of torture and execution, often described in lurid detail.
 It is, however, physiologically impossible that the “blood eagle” would result in the manner of death as is often described.
-In this session we will briefly review several historical sources of this procedure then attempt to replicate the process as described on preserved fetal pig specimens while discussing relevant anatomy and physiology.
+In this session, we will briefly review several historical sources of this procedure then attempt to replicate the process as described on preserved fetal pig specimens while discussing relevant anatomy and physiology.

-Heathen Ritual Mechanics – Josh Rood
+Blot Mechanics and ECT Main Blot Workshop – Josh Rood

 This is a two-part workshop.
 First, Josh will discuss some aspects of blot, with the intent of helping people with designing and running blots.
 Second, Josh will give a brief overview of the Main Ritual for this year’s ECT.
 ECT is a coming together of various groups with our own way of doing things, so we hope that by presenting a basic description of the event, participants can know what to expect, and can understand the implications behind the ritual actions, and symbols.
 Our goal is to allow for everyone participating to feel comfortable and enjoy the ritual to its fullest.

 *Note: The workshop is mandatory for those who are playing a designated role in the main blot, and a meeting will follow the workshop.

 Click here to find the bio for each presenter.